method5/method5/user_guide.md

 Some useful tables and views in the Method5 schema are: M5_DATABASE (list of all databases), M5_AUDIT (history of runs), and M5_USER/M5_ROLE/M5_ROLE_PRIV/M5_USER_ROLE/M5_PRIV_VW (user configuration).

+There are several pre-built solutions in the examples directory, such as multi-database schema comparisons and synchronizing accounts.

 Read below for more thorough details on these features.